-For foreign sellers (e.g. corporations and individuals being tax resident in Vietnam), the tax treatment on capital gains earned by a foreign seller is different depending on the corporate form of the target.
-In particular, the transfer of contributed capital in a Vietnamese limited liability company is subject to CGT at 20% on the gain whereas the transfer of securities (bonds, and shares of a joint stock company or listed company) is subject to CGT on a deemed basis at 0.1% of the sale price.
+For foreign sellers (e.g. individuals being tax resident in Vietnam and corporations), the tax treatment on capital gains earned by a foreign seller is different depending on the corporate form of the target.
+In particular, the transfer of contributed capital in a Vietnamese limited liability company is subject to CGT at 20% on the gain whereas the transfer of securities (bonds, shares of public joint stock companies) is subject to CGT on a deemed basis at 0.1% of the sale price.